Patient education: Quitting smoking (Beyond the Basics)

 BENEFITS OF QUITTING SMOKING

-Smoking cessation has major and immediate health benefits for men and women of all ages.
+Quitting smoking has major and immediate health benefits for men and women of all ages.
 The earlier you quit, the greater the benefits.
-People who quit smoking before age 50 reduce their risk of dying over the next 15 years by one-half, as compared to those who continue to smoke.
-Smoking cessation is also important to those who do not smoke since being exposed to second-hand cigarette smoke is responsible for a number of serious health conditions.
+People who quit smoking before age 50 reduce their risk of dying over the next 15 years by one-half, as compared with those who continue to smoke.
+Quitting smoking is also important to those who do not smoke, since being exposed to secondhand cigarette smoke is responsible for a number of serious health conditions.

 Asthma and sudden infant death syndrome (SIDS) are more common among children exposed to smoke.
 Cigarette smoking makes it more difficult to treat asthma.

 Cancer — Cigarette smoking is responsible for almost 90 percent of cases of lung cancer.
-Smoking cessation reduces the risk of lung cancer within five years of stopping, although former smokers still have a higher risk of lung cancer than people who have never smoked.
-(See "Patient information: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)".)
+Quitting smoking reduces the risk of lung cancer within five years of stopping, although former smokers still have a higher risk of lung cancer than people who have never smoked.
+(See "Patient education: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)".)

 Stopping smoking may also reduce the risk of other cancers, such as cancers of the head and neck, esophagus, pancreas, and bladder.
 Stopping smoking is beneficial even after one of these cancers is diagnosed, since it reduces the risk of getting a second cancer and may improve the chance of survival from the first cancer.

 Peptic ulcer disease — Cigarette smoking increases the risk of developing peptic ulcer disease.
-Smoking cessation decreases that risk and increases the rate of ulcer healing, if ulcers have developed.
-(See "Patient information: Peptic ulcer disease (Beyond the Basics)".)
+Quitting smoking decreases that risk and increases the rate of ulcer healing, if ulcers have developed.
+(See "Patient education: Peptic ulcer disease (Beyond the Basics)".)